All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 Checking Software version on iPhone

 Every Bluetooth device has a unique identity.
-When you use your phone with Bluetooth devices, it stores their information and settings in the phone’s memory.
-As you pair more devices, the list gets more complex, which can result in Bluetooth connection issues.
+When you use your phone with Bluetooth devices, your phone stores their information and settings in its memory.
+The more devices you pair, the less storage capacity the cache has, which can cause Bluetooth connection problems.

-Luckily, restarting the system will refresh your device and fix the issues.
+Luckily, completely removing these other existing Bluetooth connections will refresh your device and fix the issues.
 Here’s how to do so:

 - Go to Settings > Bluetooth.

-‘Bluetooth’ in Settings. - Tap the 🛈 icon next to your AirPods.
+‘Bluetooth’ in Settings. - Tap the (i) icon beside your AirPods’ name.

 (i) button in Bluetooth settings. - Select the Connect to This iPhone menu, and choose When Last Connected to This iPhone.